klux21/limitless_times/README.txt

 the calculations up a static pre-calculated struct can be used that contains the local time-zone information.

-Thread safety may be a problem in mktime() and localtime_r() because the functions rely of the environment parameter TZ which can be adjusted at runtime.
+Thread safety may be a problem regarding the standard C functions mktime() and localtime_r() because those functions rely on the environment parameter TZ which can be required to change at runtime.
-For speeding the things up a static pre-calculated struct can be used now that contains the local time-zone information.
 The C standard says about the *_r time functions that they "shall not be subject to data races, unless the time or calendar state is changed in a multi-thread execution."
-That's why it's dangerous to use those functions in big multi-threaded and portable software projects if time zone adjustments at runtime may happen.
+That's why it's dangerous to use those functions in big multi-threaded and portable software projects if any time zone adjustments at runtime need to be handled.

 For being thread safe you need just call update_time_zone_info() before creating any threads.
 In case that you need changes of TZ or your local time